Bentley - Wilson - St James

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bentley-Wilson-St James has 158 active public transport stops offering a mix of train and bus services.
-These stops are served by 42 individual routes, collectively facilitating 7,310 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 161 meters to the nearest stop.
+Bentley-Wilson-St James has 158 active public transport stops.
+These are served by 42 routes offering a total of 7,310 weekly passenger trips.
+Residents' average proximity to the nearest stop is 161 meters.

 Frequently Asked Questions - Transport